-5.4 Checking for residual effects
+5.3 Checking for residual effects

 Our final check is to consider whether there are any systematic residual effects for variables we have not allowed for in our model.
 This helps to identify variables which may be useful to include in future editions of VitaCurves.
-For example, figure 8 considers the ratio of actual to expected deaths (on an amounts basis) for each industry in the dataset.
-Reassuringly, this is centered broadly on 100% for each industry and every one has 100% within its 95% confidence interval, suggesting that industry has little further to add to the model.
-This is consistent with our observations when considering which variables to include in the model.
+We have not identified any such variables for CV22.